Night of Champions (2010): Storylines

 The main rivalry from the SmackDown brand featured the champion Kane against his storyline half-brother The Undertaker for the World Heavyweight Championship.
 Approximately three months prior, The Undertaker had been mysteriously put in a vegetative state.
 Upon finding out about this, Kane had attempted to seek vengeance against the culprit.
 At the Money in the Bank pay-per-view, Kane had won the Money in the Bank ladder match and cashed in his contract later that night against then champion Rey Mysterio.
 Mysterio used his rematch clause on Kane to challenge him at SummerSlam, but failed to regain the title.
 During the weeks leading up to SummerSlam, Kane was convinced that Mysterio was the one behind the attack on his brother and upon defeating him, attempted to put him in a casket when The Undertaker appeared inside it.
 Upon seeing his brother again, Kane attacked The Undertaker, turning him heel.
 On the September 3 episode of SmackDown, Kane challenged The Undertaker, putting his championship on the line and promising to end The Undertaker for good.
 Then, on the September 10 episode of SmackDown, Undertaker challenged Kane to make the title match No Holds Barred, which he agreed to a week later.

-Another rivalry involved an inter-brand match involving the WWE Divas Champion Melina and the WWE Women's Champion Layla and Michelle McCool, collectively known as Lay-Cool, in a title unification Match.
-On May 14, Layla had pinned Beth Phoenix in a handicap match to win the Women's championship.
+Another rivalry involved an inter-brand match involving Raw's Divas Champion Melina and SmackDown's WWE Women's Champion Layla and Michelle McCool, collectively known as Lay-Cool, in a championship unification match.
+On May 14, Layla had pinned Beth Phoenix in a handicap match to win the Women's Championship.
 However, both Layla and McCool decided to make themselves Co-Women's Champion (as, by their logic, the Championship was won in a handicap match), going as far as splitting the main championship belt to keep co-reign.
 At SummerSlam, Melina had won the Divas Championship from Alicia Fox.
-After the match, Lay-Cool attacked Melina, stating they had defeated everyone on the SmackDown brand while champions and decided to go after the Raw Divas.
+After the match, Lay-Cool attacked Melina, stating they had defeated everyone on the SmackDown brand while champions and decided to go after the Divas on Raw.
 On the 900th episode of Raw, LayCool challenged Melina to a title unification match at Night of Champions.
 Melina accepted under one condition, their match would be a lumberjill match.